Hobbies and interests

 FinalistBio

 I am a motivated student with a strong interest in marine biology and natural resources.
-I am currently pursuing a dual major in marine biology and environmental law at the University of Miami.
+I am pursuing a major in marine biology and environmental law at the University of Miami, FL, where I will be a freshman this fall.
 My passion is conservation and sustainability.
-My goal is to work in marine sciences/biology as a conservation officer with plans to run a nonprofit organization.
+My goal is to work in marine biology and law to help make a difference and fight for the sustainability of our planet.
+My dream job would be a fisheries manager, or working for/with the EPA, DNR, or FWC.

 Education